spapas/hyperapp-tutorial/README.md

 # hyperapp-tutorial

-A tutorial application written in hyperapp.
-It uses a Django - DRF API.
+A Hyperapp (https://github.com/jorgebucaran/hyperapp) tutorial application.
+It uses a Django - DRF API to provide a (writable) REST API.

 **Work in progress!
 I'll try to add more capabilities to this app; or you can do it if you want; PRs are welcome!!!**